FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 ## HotChips 25! - everything of note

 HotChips is the annual industry event for high-performance silicon, with both the big and small names showcasing their advancements in the field.
 This year's event seemed dominated by relatively few players, Nvidia, Meta, and Google stealing much of the spotlight.
-Between all the analysts and media that attended the event, there are too many updates to cover here comprehensively, but instead we'll present some of the highlights.
+Between all the announcements and reveals made at the event, there were just too many updates to cover here comprehensively.
+Instead, we'll present some of the highlights that we think are the most important and interesting.

 ### Nvidia: Spectrum-X switches and a scale-across fabric